-Piedmont also purchased firm transportation service from TGP under Contract No. 301244 (Rate Schedule FT-A).
-This contract provides for the delivery of up to 55,900 Dth/day from Piedmont's TGP Market Area (FS-MA) and Production Area (FS-PA) storage accounts.
+Piedmont also purchased firm transportation service from TGP under Contract No. 301244 (Rate Schedule FT-A) during the review period.
+This contract provided for the delivery of up to 55,900 Dth/day from Piedmont's TGP Market Area (FS-MA) and Production Area (FS-PA) firm storage accounts, which are subsequently discussed in Section 2.2.2.
 Contract No. 301244 is a forward-haul arrangement that provides for the north-to-south delivery of gas in TGP Zone 1.